Chen-Yulin/Besiege-Modern-Docs-Src/docs/basic-concepts/timing.md

 ---
 # Timing

-Timing is a very critical part of this mod that nedds special attention.
+Timing is a very critical part of this mod that needs special attention.

 There are generally two kinds of unit in this mod, `Immediate Unit` & `Trigger Unit`.
 - Immediate Unit: the unit is updated (regenerate output) immediately when the input signals are updated.
 The speed of deduction of a series of immediate units is zero theoretically in game world.